amplience/dc-sample-blog-nextjs/MIGRATION.md

 - In 2.x.x, the content property `slug` is no longer used to build blog pages and had been replaced by the content items Delivery Key.
 To maintain existing blog pages you will need to copy the `slug` for each blog post and save it as the content items Delivery Key.
 This needs to be done for each content item before updating the content types.

 - Sync your content types to the 2.x.x versions - see `Import using our dc-cli tool` in the [README.md](README.md)

+- Re-publish all blog posts so that their respective Delivery Keys and Content Type changes are applied.

 ### Updating Netlify build settings